canorve/CluSex/docs/config.rst

 Description of the Configuration file parameters
 --------------

-Let's see the explanation of the parameters one by one.
+Let's see the explanation of each of the parameters above one by one.
-Not all the parameters must be in the configuration file.

 FirstRun